JayRugMan/Bash_Timer/README.md

 ```

 Categories can be added either while the program is running or not.
 However, if
 the program is running, the categories can be added one at a time within the
 program.
 Anything added to the conf file directly while the program is running
 will not be available until the program is exited and restarted.

-**Also note, the code is written to show eod considering "Lunch," so that category
-is necessary in the current version**
+### About "Lunch"
+If you add the super category "Lunch" with a sub category of "Lunch" then that
+time will be added to the end of day time.